lq-2024/lq-2024.github.io/content/homepage/program.md

 header_menu: true
 ---

-The following is a preliminary program (precise timings are subject to change).
+The following is a preliminary program of the LQ 2023 Tutorial+Workshop event.

 Monday, September 18